wind-internet/t3ext-tablecleaner/Readme.md

 * Use DataHandler

 ## Known problems
-If you find any problems, [please report them](https://github.com/Tuurlijk/t3ext-tablecleaner/issues).
+If you find any problems; [please report them](https://github.com/Tuurlijk/t3ext-tablecleaner/issues).

 Please take some time and make a proper report stating at least:
 * version of the extension